capn-freako/PyAMI/README.md

 This library is used in [PyBERT](https://github.com/capn-freako/PyBERT) and also provides two command line applications.

-It can be installed via `conda`.
-PyPi support is experimental but can be installed with `pip install PyIBIS-AMI`.
+It can be installed via: `pip install PyIBIS-AMI`.

 [View API/Developer's Documentation.](https://pyibis-ami.readthedocs.io/en/latest/)